-Testing it on the logs I had just received I found it gave very accurate readings, comparable with those of the woodsman who delivered it.
+Testing this wood moisture meter on the logs I have gave very accurate readings, comparable with those of the woodsman who delivered it.
 The LCD display was clear and easy to read at most angles.
 The acoustic indicator was a handy extra but can be turned off if not required.